-Based on the indicators identified through several discussions, meetings with diversified stakeholders from water user associations, consumers, households, industrial and commercial establishments, the following are concluded.
+This is based on the indicators that have been identified through several discussions, one to one meeting with diversified stakeholders from water user associations, consumers, households, industrial and commercial establishments.

-ICCW team recommends focussing attention on the indicators given below and the ten improvement measures for protecting and sustaining the water resources of Rameswaram island.
+ICCW recommended the decision makers to focus their attention through the following table with indicators and ten improvement measures for protecting and sustaining the water resources of Rameswaram island.